E3SM-Project/e3sm-unified/docs/releasing/creating-rcs/rc-dependencies.md

 3. Edit `recipe/meta.yaml`:

 * Update the `version` field to match your RC tag (e.g., `v3.0.0rc1`)
+* Set the `sha256` hash.
+To determine the hash, you need to download the source file on a Linux (e.g. HPC) machine and run `sha256sum` on it.
+For some reason, Macs seem to produce an incorrect hash.
 * Update dependencies if needed (e.g., pin to RC versions of other tools)

 4. If you created the `dev` branch above and no previous release candidates